 The middle rounds, specifically the sixth to the eighth, was the only stretch in which Petrolle appeared to be a threat as he took the play from Canzoneri and outworked him, but Billy’s success likely had as much to do with the champion pacing himself as anything else.
 Otherwise, Canzoneri was simply the stronger and sharper man and made Petrolle pay dearly for every missed blow and mistimed maneuver.
 Billy stalked and tried to corner the champion but seemingly every time he threw a punch Tony snapped back vicious counters that raised welts and bruises around the challenger’s eyes.

 Canzoneri took over for good in round eleven, as by then Petrolle had simply run out of gas.
 The champion landed at will as Billy retreated and held and struggled to survive but he almost didn’t make it.
 In the final round an exhausted Petrolle was staggering about the ring and Canzoneri appeared to let up in the last minute to allow his valiant foe to hear the final bell.

 It wasn’t quite the end of the line for “The Fargo Express,” but after dropping two decision defeats to future champ Barney Ross, Petrolle hung up the gloves.
 Unlike many great boxers, Billy had been careful with his ring earnings and he went on to be a successful businessman.
 He is regarded as one of the toughest boxers of all-time and was officially inducted into the Hall of Fame in 2000.
-And while Billy Petrolle never won a world title belt in his ultra-competitive era, no one doubts that if he were fighting today, no doubt he’d have a sizable collection. — Michael Carbert
+And while Billy Petrolle never won a world title belt in his ultra-competitive era, no one doubts that if he were fighting in today’s, no doubt he’d have a sizable collection. — Michael Carbert